Saturday, April 2, 2022

 Sometimes I try to analyze complex systems, to articulate cause-effect laws and to describe mechanisms accounting for them.
 For example, what is evil, and what are its causes?

 Generosity toward offspring is common and constitutes preserving and enhancing the self.
 Truly altruistic relations among non-spousal adults are rare.
+The essential feature of civilization is restraint of natural drives by most citizens.

 Sadly, my tribe has made many harmful mistakes over the years.
 For example, we as White People should have treated non-whites more justly for centuries.
 We as Americans should have behaved more rationally in Palestine, Iran, Cuba, Venezuela, Viet Nam, Grenada, Afghanistan, Iraq, Egypt, Lybia and Syria.
 Many of our actions were in response to and for the sake of wealthy insiders.
 Some were criminal.
 Many could have been avoided by application of ethical standards, including Just War Principles, UN Charter and Geneva Conventions.